 History and Heritage

 Learn about Baltimore’s history outside the traditional museum experience.
 At Fort McHenry National Monument and Historic Shrine, experience live military reenactments, musket and artillery demonstrations from the Guard and earn the Junior Ranger badge from the knowledgeable and dedicated Park Rangers.
-This summer, be a part of the National Park Service’s Centennial Celebration along the scenic byways and historic trails and in Baltimore’s exciting parks.
-“Find Your Park” with special events at Fort McHenry and throughout the city all season long, culminating with the NPS Centennial in August.
 Explore the Historic Ships in Baltimore, like the USS Constellation, as they dock at the harbor.
 Baltimore’s four military ships and one lighthouse contain exhibits and tours that teach the public about life on the ships during war.